Lednerb/bilberry-hugo-theme/README.md

 2. Install [yarn](https://yarnpkg.com/en/docs/install)
 3. `cd themes/bilberry-hugo-theme/src`
 4. Run `yarn install` to install all necessary dependencies
-5. Modify the `scss/_variables.scss` file to customize your colors. <br> If you want to change the header-color just edit the `$base-color` variable
+5. Modify the `scss/_variables.scss` file to customize your colors. <br> If you want to change the header's color just edit the `$base-color` variable
 6. After finishing your changes, run `yarn run production` to produce your customized stylesheets
 7. Done